F0lak/dm_open_ref/ref/proc/isnan.md

 +   n: A number
 <!-- -->
 **Returns:**
-+   1 if this is a numeric value but is an invalid \"not a number\" (NaN); 0 otherwise
++   1 if this is a numeric value but is an invalid "not a number" (NaN); 0 otherwise